BuildCraft/BuildCraft/README.md

 **If you are not sure if a bug report is valid, please use the "Ask Help!" subforum.**

+Please only use **official BuildCraft releases** for any kind of bug reports unless otherwise told to do by the BuildCraft team.
+Custom builds (for instance from Jenkins) are unsupported, often buggy and will **not** get any support from the developers.

 Please check if the bug has been reported beforehand.
 Also, provide the version of BuildCraft used - if it's a version compiled from source, link to the commit/tree you complied from.

 Please mention if you are using MCPC+, Cauldron, OptiFine, FastCraft or any other mods which optimize or otherwise severely modify the functioning of the Minecraft engine.
 That is very helpful when trying to reproduce a bug.